Skip to content

-Week 8 – Soft Robotics¶
+Week 8 – Soft Robotics

 Design and fabricate a soft robotic system using flexible materials and pneumatic actuation.

-Initial Design & First Trials¶
+Initial Design and First Trials

 A first soft robotic design was planned.